Resume Tips

 Key Takeaways:

-- Begin your resume by making the most concise objective description.
+- Begin your resume by making a clear objective statement.

-- Customize your resume to each job you apply for.
+- Customize your resume for each application to be submitted.

-- Use bullet points to highlight successes.
+- Use bullet points to highlight accomplishments.

 - Emphasize transferable skills.